Azure-Samples/azure-search-dotnet-utilities/export-data/README.md

   export-data export-partitions [options]

 Options:
   --partition-path <partition-path> (REQUIRED)     Path of the file with JSON description of partitions.
+Should end
-Should end in .json.
+                                                   in .json.
-  --admin-key <admin-key> (REQUIRED)               Admin key to the search service to export data from --export-path <export-path>                      Directory to write JSON Lines partition files to.
-Every line in the partition
+  --admin-key <admin-key>                          Admin key to the search service to export data from.
+If not
-                                                   file contains a JSON object with the contents of the Search document.
+                                                   specified - uses your Entra identity --export-path <export-path>                      Directory to write JSON Lines partition files to.
+Every line in the partition file contains a JSON object with the contents of the Search document.
 Format of file names is <index name>-<partition id>-documents.json [default: .]
   --concurrent-partitions <concurrent-partitions>  Number of partitions to concurrently export.
+Default is 2
+                                                   [default: 2]
-Default is 2 [default: 2] --page-size <page-size>                          Page size to use when running export queries.
-Default is 1000 [default: 1000]
+  --page-size <page-size>                          Page size to use when running export queries.
+Default is 1000
+                                                   [default: 1000]
   --include-partition <include-partition>          List of partitions by index to include in the export.
 Example:
                                                    --include-partition 0 --include-partition 1 only runs the export on first 2 partitions []
   --exclude-partition <exclude-partition>          List of partitions by index to exclude from the export.
 Example:
                                                    --exclude-partition 0 --exclude-partition 1 runs the export on every partition except the first 2 [] --include-field <include-field>                  List of fields to include in the export.
+Example:
-Example: --include-field field1 --include-field field2. [] --exclude-field <exclude-field>                  List of fields to exclude in the export.
-Example: --exclude-field field1 --exclude-field field2. [] -?, -h, --help                                   Show help and usage information
+                                                   --include-field field1 --include-field field2. []
+  --exclude-field <exclude-field>                  List of fields to exclude in the export.
+Example:
+                                                   --exclude-field field1 --exclude-field field2. []
+  -?, -h, --help                                   Show help and usage information
 ```